You’re moving out of your co-working space and leasing a bigger office. Here’s how to shop smart

 - Will you need a personal guarantee?

-When you Google “leasing an office space” for the first time, you’ll find out it’s much more complicated than renting a small co-working space.
+Google “leasing an office space” for the first time and you’ll find it’s much more complicated than renting a small coworking space.

-With a little commercial real estate terminology review, it’s possible to find the right contract at a comfortable price point.
+The good news: When you’re familiar with commercial real estate terminology, it’s easier to find the right contract at a comfortable price point.

-Here are the ten most common commercial real estate terms that will keep you in the know before you sign on the dotted line.
+These are the 10 most common commercial real estate terms that will keep you in the know—before you sign on the dotted line.

 Don’t start shopping without a tenant representative.
-A tenant representative is a commercial real estate realtor that works in favor of the tenant.
-Your tenant representative will learn about your office space needs, and make suggestions based on what you want.
+A tenant representative is a commercial real estate realtor that works on behalf of the tenant.
+Your tenant representative will get to know your office space needs and make suggestions based on what you want.